 Within High Yield and the High Yield portion of Broad Market

 Portfolios are constructed with a maximum exposure of approximately 12% per industry.
-Additionally, any sector may represent approximately 5% of the HY portion of the portfolio value or approximately 125% of the Barclays High Yield Index industry sector weighting (whichever is greater), except the consumer cyclicals and non-cyclicals which can be weighted up to approximately 150% of the Barclays industry sector weighting.
+Additionally, any sector may represent approximately 5% of the HY portion of the portfolio value or approximately 125% of the Bloomberg High Yield Index industry sector weighting (whichever is greater), except the consumer cyclicals and non-cyclicals which can be weighted up to approximately 150% of the Bloomberg industry sector weighting.